sindresorhus/type-fest/readme.md

 	// Cool, we're fine with that.
 	changePersonData(andrew, 'name', 'Pony');

-	// Goverment didn't like the fact that you wanted to change your identity. changePersonData(andrew, ID, uniqueId());
+	// Government didn't like the fact that you wanted to change your identity. changePersonData(andrew, ID, uniqueId());
 	```
 	</details>